williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 [Application User](#application-user-model)

-Your request will be rejected with a `400 Bad Request` status if you attempt to assign a username or password to an application with an incompatible [Authentication Scheme](#authentication-schemes)
+Your request is rejected with a `400 Bad Request` status if you attempt to assign a username or password to an application with an incompatible [Authentication Scheme](#authentication-schemes)

 ~~~json
 {